steph-nnamani/learndevsecops/devsecops/springboot-build-pipeline/README.md

 - [ ] Generate Sonarqube token of type "global analysis token" and add it as Jenkins credential of type "secret text"
 - [ ] Add dockerhub credentials as username/password type
 - [ ] Add Gitlab credentials (If using Gitlab) - Github is okay too
-- [ ] Add Build server credentials for Jenkins master to connect
+- [ ] Add Build server credentials for Jenkins master to connect.

 ## Step 5: Enable Sonarqube webhook for Quality Gates & Install dependency-check plugin
 - [ ] Generate webhook & add the Jenkins URL as follows - http://URL:8080/sonarqube-webhook/